oracle-livelabs/analytics-ai/odi/on-prem/odi12c-basic-mappings-2/odi12c-mappings-2.md

   * Define the Data Control Strategy

 1. Insert a New Mapping
 To create a new mapping:
-    - In Designer Navigator, expand the Demo project node in the Projects accordion.
+  1. In Designer Navigator, expand the Demo project node in the Projects accordion.
-    - Expand the Sales Administration node.
+  2. Expand the Sales Administration node.
-    - In the Sales Administration folder, right-click the Mappings node and select **New Mapping**.
+  3. In the Sales Administration folder, right-click the Mappings node and select **New Mapping**.
-    - Enter the name of your mapping (Load TRG\_SALES) in the Name field.
+  4. Enter the name of your mapping (Load TRG\_SALES) in the Name field.
-    - Create Empty Dataset should be unchecked.
+      Create Empty Dataset should be unchecked.

 2. Define the Target Datastore
 To insert the target datastore in the Load TRG\_SALES mapping:
-    - Go to the Logical tab of the Mapping Editor.
+  1. Go to the Logical tab of the Mapping Editor.
-    - In the Designer Navigator, expand the Models accordion and the *Sales Administration* model.
+  2. In the Designer Navigator, expand the Models accordion and the *Sales Administration* model.
-    - Select the TRG\_SALES datastore under the *Sales Administration model* and drag it into the mapping.
+  3. Select the TRG\_SALES datastore under the *Sales Administration model* and drag it into the mapping.

 3. Define the Source Datastores
 The Load TRG\_SALES mapping example uses datastores from the *Orders Application* model.
 To add source datastores to the Load TRG\_SALES mapping:

-    - In the Mapping tab, drag the following source datastores into the Source Diagram:
+  1. In the Mapping tab, drag the following source datastores into the Source Diagram:
   * SRC\_ORDERS from the *Orders Application* model
   * SRC\_ORDER\_LINES from the *Orders Application* model
   ![](./images/load_trg_sales_mapping.png)

-## Task 3: Define the Order Filter
+## **Step 3:** Define the Order Filter

 In this example, only completed orders should be retrieved.
 A filter needs to be defined on the SRC\_ORDERS datastore.

-To define the filter:
+**To define the filter:**

 1. In the mapping, select the STATUS column of the SRC\_ORDERS datastore and drag it onto the Mapping Diagram.